Natalee Holloway (film): Broadcast

 The April 19, 2009 broadcast attracted 3.2 million viewers and more than 1 million women in the 18-49 age group, garnering the highest Nielsen ratings in the Lifetime Movie Network's 11-year history at that time.

 Reception

 Although the movie set ratings records for Lifetime, the movie was not received well by critic Alec Harvey of The Birmingham News.
 Harvey called the movie "sloppy and uneven, a forgettable look at the tragedy that consumed the nation's attention for months".
-However, Jake Meaney of PopMatters found the film to be surprisingly "calm and levelheaded", and praised Tracy Pollan's portrayal of Beth Holloway.
+Conversely, Jake Meaney of PopMatters found the film to be surprisingly "calm and levelheaded", and specifically praised Tracy Pollan's portrayal of Beth Holloway.
 Holloway said that she was honored by Pollan's portrayal and that there "could not have been a better choice."

 Joran van der Sloot himself watched the film one evening in 2010, according to his friend John Ludwick, and said that some parts were true while others were not.